 In the past, the Vaishali Express covered 1468km on MG from Agra Fort to Siliguri, and the Avadh-Tirhut Mail from Guwahati to Lucknow covered 1427km on the NFR (later shortened to stop at Siliguri).
 The Assam Mail from Barauni to Dibrugarh covered 1387km.
 When the Ahmedabad-Delhi main line was completely MG, there were several trains (Ashram Exp., Delhi Mail, Delhi Exp., Aravalli Exp.) which coverd more than 900km on MG.
 There also used to be a long MG route from Solapur to Bangalore via Hotgi Jn., Bijapur, and Gadag.

-Among non-superfast / non-express passenger trains, the Ajmer-Khandwa Fast Passenger (9671 / 9672) is a contender for the top spot with a run of 633km.
+Among non-superfast / non-express passenger trains, the Ajmer-Khandwa Fast Passenger (9671 / 9672) used to be a contender for the top spot with a run of 633km.

-- [5/99] Narrow Gauge: On the 2' gauge, the Gwalior-- Sheopur Kalan route is 198km.
-On the 2'6" gauge, the Nagpur-Gondia-Nainpur route was probably the longest in the past, but today the Jabalpur-Gondia route of the Satpura Express at 228km is the longest run.
-The Latur-- Pandharpur Passenger is a close second at 216km.
+[5/99] On the 2' gauge, the Gwalior-Sheopur Kalan route is 198km.
+On the 2'6" gauge, the Nagpur-Gondia-Nainpur route was probably the longest in the past, but today the Jabalpur-Balaghat route of the Satpura Express at 187km is the longest run.
+[11/06] The Latur-Pandharpur Passenger was a close second at 216km, but the line has since been converted to BG.
 It would have been possible to have a Latur-Miraj run in the past, but as services originated at Kuruduwadi, no one train covered that stretch in a run.

 Longest run for daily train